 X.1 Overview

 The Modality Performed Procedure Step Service enables a user agent to report progress on Performed Procedure Steps as executed by imaging modalities.
 This service corresponds to the DIMSE Modality Performed Procedure Step (MPPS) service as defined in Annex F of PS3.4 and has the same semantics.
+However, Notifications, as defined in PS3.4, Annex F.9, are not supported by this service.
+Instead, to be able to achieve notification-like behavior, it is recommended to mimic the approach taken in IHE’s Scheduled Workflow integration profile [IHE RAD TF-1], where the Actor Modality Performed Procedure Step Manager forwards the creation and updating of Modality Performed Procedure Steps to other Actors that are interested in progress.

 X.1.1 Resource Descriptions

-There are two resources defined by this service:
+There is one resource defined by this service:

 MPPS A dataset containing the Attributes specified in Table F.7.2-1 “Modality Performed Procedure Step SOP Class N-CREATE, N-SET and Final State Attributes” in PS3.4.

-Subscription A resource that specifies a Subscriber, to whom notifications about changes in the resource's state should be sent.

 In the Modality Performed Procedure Step Service, an MPPS is identified by an MPPS UID, which corresponds to the SOP Instance UID used in the PS3.4 MPPS Service, see e.g. Section F.7.2.1.2.

 The following URI Template variables are used in the definitions of the resources throughout Chapter X.

-{step} The UID of the MPPS.
+{mppsUID} The UID of the MPPS.

-{aetitle} The Application Entity Title of a Subscriber.

 The Modality Performed Procedure Step Service manages a number of MPPSs; its resources are given in Table X.1.1-1.

 Table X.1.1-1.
 Modality Workflow Service Resource Descriptions